Cytnx-dev/Cytnx/docs/source/guide/basic_obj/Storage_4_vec.rst

 ..
 Note::

-    The type T has to match the dtype of Storage, otherwise an error will raise.
+    The type T has to match the dtype of the Storage, otherwise an error will be raised.